 Finally, in the last column, fill in all of your talents.
-You will be surprised how quickly those five minutes go by.
+You'll be surprised how quickly those five minutes go by.
 As you can see, some of my hobbies are scuba diving and painting.
 I like to travel and some of my natural talents include art and teaching.
 Next, as quickly as you can without really thinking about it long, circle two to four things in each category that interest you the most.

 Now, put it all together.
-Start writing down jobs that you could do using your favorite circled hobbies, your talents, and your interests.
+Start writing down jobs that you could do using your favorite circled hobbies, your talents and your interests.
 Try to come up with at least five jobs.
-For example, based on my table, I can be an art teacher, which combines my writing, painting, children, helping people, art, and teaching.
-Or I can be a teacher overseas, which combines writing, traveling, helping people, children, and teaching.
+For example, based on my table, I could be an art teacher which combines my writing, painting, children, helping people, art and teaching.
+Or I could be a teacher overseas which combines writing, traveling, helping people, children and teaching.

-Or I can be a foreign missionary.
-I can be flight attendant, a pilot, a sailing instructor, or a lynda.com author.
-The more of your hobbies, interests, and talents that you can use on one job, the happier you will be.
+Or I could be a foreign missionary.
+I could be a flight attendant, a pilot, a sailing instructor or a Lynda.com author.
+The more of your hobbies, interests and talents that you can use in one job, the happier you will be.
 The last step in this exercise is to pick the job that interests you the most.
-Out of all the jobs that you came up with, that you created from the combinations of all your hobbies, interests, and talents, it's time to select your favorite.
+Out of all of the jobs that you came up with, that you created from the combinations of all your hobbies, interests and talents, it's time to select your favorite.

-It's a fun exercise, and you can really learn a lot about yourself from doing something so simple.
-Try with family and friends, too.
-Once you know what it is that you want to do and what is your dream job, it's time to go for it.
+It's a fun exercise and you can really learn a lot about yourself from doing something so simple.
+Try it with family and friends too.
+Once you know what it is that you want to do, and what is your dream job, it's time to go for it.
 Start by researching employers to find out which employer will meet your qualifications for the perfect dream job.
-Add things to your dream job list, such as benefits, vacation time, ability to work from home, and so on.
+Add things to your dream job list such as benefits, vacation time, ability to work from home and so on.